whitetigle/fable-osc-playground/README.md

 6. serve index.html with `npm start`
 7. Et voilà!
 You should hear random notes popping every 1/2 sec

+## Notes
+- This project a simple proof of concept to interact with Sonic-Pi from a web page.
+- The proxy file (Js at the moment, F# later :smile:) allows the web page to send osc commands via a web socket.
+The proxy then forwards the osc message to Sonic PI via udp (localhost port 4559)

 ## Credits
 - loading bar from http://loading.io/
 - osc Javascript lib from https://github.com/colinbdclark/osc.js/
 - sonic pi score from https://gist.github.com/rbnpi/ca5e80258c0c1296b1c6c3974060b3ce
+- websocket/udp proxy code updated from https://dimitrisfousteris.wordpress.com/2014/12/07/websocket-udp-proxy-with-node-js/

 Made with :heart: Code by @whitetigle